Sombra: Book Two in the Love in Translation series

 I step off the plane in Madrid and meet his warm eyes.
 His crooked smile.
 His devastating charm.

 Tavo awakens my desires—my body—without even touching it.
 I don’t want to be attracted to him.
 I’ve made my promises.

 My future has already been determined.
 I'm wearing a ring.

 But I can't control this pull to him.

 I want to get out of the light.

 From the shadows, he emerges.
 The small pool of olive oil on his hands glistens in the candlelight and drips on the tile floor through his fingers.

 I glimpse up at his face as he approaches the bed, and he’s grinning wickedly, his hair messy and wild.
 Bare feet on a cold floor.
 Shirt off.
 Jeans unbuttoned, with a thatch of groomed pubic hair peeking up, his root showing.

-A shiver of anticipation runs through me making goose flesh erupt on my nude arms and legs.
+My body tingles and goose flesh erupt on my arms and legs.